updated April 26, 2019

-Stan Lee, the mind behind Marvel Comics and the many heroes it sprung like Spider-Man, Iron Man, and the X-Men, passed away on Monday (Tuesday, PHT) at the age of 95.
+Stan Lee, the mind behind Marvel Comics and the many heroes it sprung like Spider-Man, Iron Man, and the X-Men, passed away on November 12, 2018 (November 13, Philippine Time) at the age of 95.

 Lee has been credited with many creations of superheroes that are loved today by fans, some of them he co-created with Jack Kirby.
 The duo produced such icons like the Hulk and Fantastic Four, gathering them all into the super-team The Avengers.

-He gained greater popularity for his cameos in the various films that featured his Marvel characters, as early as the first X-Men film in 2000 right up to blockbuster hits of the Marvel Cinematic Universe, most recently in Ant-Man And The Wasp (both 2018).
+He gained greater popularity for his cameos in the various films that featured his Marvel characters, as early as the first X-Men film in 2000 right up to blockbuster hits of the Marvel Cinematic Universe, most recently in Captain Marvel and Avengers: Endgame (both 2019).

 Upon hearing the news of Lee’s passing, celebrities took to social media to pay their respects and thank the writer & artist for his contributions and friendship.